QubesOS/qubes-doc/common-tasks/dispvm.md

 A Disposable VM launched from the Start Menu inherits the NetVM and firewall settings of the [DVM Template](https://www.qubes-os.org/doc/glossary/#dvm-template) from which it is built.
 By default the DVM template is called `fedora-XX-dvm` (where `XX` is the Fedora version of the default TemplateVM).
-As an "internal" VM it is hidden in Qubes VM Manager, but can be shown by selecting "Show/Hide internal VMs".
 Note that changing the "NetVM" setting for the DVM Template *does* affect the NetVM of DispVMs launched from the Start Menu.

 Disposable VMs and Networking (R3.2 and earlier)